-Broad hectare burns for fuel reduction purposes that involve protected vegetation are assessed as applications to interfere with protected vegetation.
+Broad hectare burns for fuel reduction purposes involving protected vegetation are assessed as applications to interfere with protected vegetation.

 Operation of a wood-fired heater in the home can cause complaints if incorrectly operated or located.
-Find out more about how to minimise nuisance from wood heaters.
+Find out how to minimise nuisance from wood heaters.

 Backyard burning is not allowed in the Brisbane City Council area without a permit.

 When investigating complaints about smoke, ash and fumes, Council considers: